 3. Outlining SEO Content for Success

 To really knock it out of the park and set yourself up for success, do a little research on your topic to find commonly asked questions around your target keyword.
 To do this, simply Google the keyword and look for the “People Also Ask” answer box that Google features.
 These questions indicate a user’s search intent and guide you on your content creation process.
 Use those questions to create sections and headers based on researching related subtopics.

 Follow the inverted pyramid tactic and put all your most important information at the top.
 Studies have shown that pages appear in Google’s top search results when the keyword is used within the first 100 words.
 Studies have also shown that content topics that rank higher in Google have an average word count of 1,500-2,000 words.
 Quality content doesn’t just mean it has to be lengthy — it needs to be considered in-depth on a specific topic.

 4. Adding Final On-Page Optimisation Touches

-Finally, you’ll want to create an optimised title tag and meta description with your keyword at the front of the title tag.
+Finally, all international SEO services that are delivered will involve creating an optimised title tag and meta description with your keyword at the front of the title tag.
 There are many SEO tools out there to use, but the most common tool used in WordPress websites is the Yoast SEO plugin.
 Once installed, this plugin shows you what your snippet will look like in Google as you compose your title tag and meta description in the SEO tool.

 For example, the blog post I’m about to link to later in this sentence is all about what to look for when wanting to hire an agency for SEO consulting services.
 When you click through the hyperlink, you are taken to a blog post that’s all about SEO consulting services.
 This is an example of exact-match anchor text internal linking.